pdjani91/Django-Python-MySql-CRUD-Operation-Book-Example/README.md

 For Ubuntu /Linux : sudo apt-get install python3-pymysql

+pip install mysqlclient-1.3.13-cp37-cp37m-win32.whl

 # Recommended
-Make sure that all packages should be installed in your virtual environment.
+Make sure that all required packages should be installed in your virtual environment.